 The Night the Sky Burned Bright (or A Southern Christmas: Fire, Feline Friends, and a Dollhouse)

-When I was a child and my parents tried to ferret out which one of us was in trouble for a wrong, my dad always told me in his most stern voice not to “tell stories.”
+When my parents tried to ferret out which one of us was in trouble for a wrong, my dad always told me in his most stern voice not to “tell stories.”
 In the deep South that was a polite way of saying “don’t lie.”

 A walk through the cemetery with Dickens